 2. Sub-GHz Signals Experience Less External Radio Interference

-3. Sub-GHz Systems are Often Designed for Lower-Bandwidth Transmissions
+3. Systems Using Sub-GHz ISM Bands are Often Designed for Lower-Bandwidth Transmissions

 Bandwidth represents the range between the upper and lower frequency limit used for transmitting a signal.
 The more information a signal carries, the more bandwidth it requires.
 In radio communications, high bandwidth is associated with a high data rate, as you can send more data per time unit.
 Generally, higher carrier frequencies allow for more bandwidth usage due to larger available spectrum resources, and vice versa.
-As a result, 2.4 GHz radio systems are often designed for higher-throughput data communication compared to sub-GHz systems.
+As a result, radio systems in the 2.4 GHz ISM band are often designed for higher-throughput data communication compared to sub-GHz systems.

-Because they use less bandwidth and lower data rates, sub-GHz systems offer the benefit of lower power consumption.
+Because they use less bandwidth and lower data rates, systems operating in sub-GHz ISM bands offer the benefit of lower power consumption.
 Signals requiring less bandwidth result in lower thermal noise which in turn, provides better receiver sensitivity (the minimum power level at which a receiver can detect a signal).
 All things being equal, systems with higher receiver sensitivity require less transmission output, resulting in less power consumption.

-5. Sub-GHz Systems Are Likely to Entail Less Infrastructure Cost
+5. Systems Using Sub-GHz ISM Bands Are Likely to Entail Less Infrastructure Cost

 In terms of infrastructure cost, both options have their benefits, but sub-GHz networks might be the winner here.
 As antenna length is a function of wavelength, 2.4 GHz solutions require smaller and less expensive antennas for their operations.
 However, in long-range applications, 2.4 GHz mesh systems often demand extra repeaters to ensure sufficient coverage.
 A scalable sub-GHz network, on the contrary, requires as few as one base station to cover the same area and number of sensing devices.